Dr. Melissa Saunders,

 joined our team during her clinical fellowship.
 She received her Master of Science in Speech-Language Pathology and her Bachelor of Science in Communication Disorders from Southern Connecticut State University.
 She has experience in providing speech, language, and feeding therapy to children and adolescents.
 Her passions include early language development, social language skills, and remediation of childhood apraxia of speech.
 She is level one PROMPT trained, an approach that remediates speech disorders.
 Makenna services children in the CREC school district and in our Avon office.

-Danielle Metcalf, M.S.
-CF-SLP
+Danielle Metcalf, MS., CCC-SLP

 joined our team during her clinical fellowship.
 She received her Master of Science in Communication Disorders from Emerson College and her BA in American Sign Language & Deaf Culture and BA in Art History from the University of Connecticut.
 She has experience working in a variety of settings, including elementary and middle school classrooms, adult home-care, and within the Deaf Community.
 She believes in the power of communication and strives to motivate clients to express themselves through different modalities, be it spoken, visual or gestural language.
 Danielle provides services for children and adolescents in the CREC school district and in our South Windsor office.

-Amanda Rodriguez, SLP
+Amanda Rodriguez, M.S., CCC-SLP